 As far as meet-cutes go, I'm instantly hooked by quirky and awkward characters, which Adam and Olive are.
 Olive is sweet, bubbly, and a bit of a mess while Adam is delightfully deadpan and grouchy.
 A good ol' Grumpy/Sunshine pairing never fails to win me.

-Though their hilarious banter smoothed over any peeves, the reason behind their fake relationship is flimsy and makes for a weak plot.
+Though their hilarious banter smoothed over any peeves, the reason behind their fake relationship felt like a bit of a stretch for me.
 Olive panics and kisses the first man she sees when she spots her best friend Anh, who believes Olive is happily in a relationship that frees Anh up to date Olive's ex.

 Adam chivalrously covers for Olive a second time when he notices her stammering out an explanation for the kiss to Anh.